 Kahi with Geymar, best Iraqi food breakfast idea ever!

 I mean, really, what’s not to like.
 It is super healthy too and you only need four ingredients:

 OK, there is a 5th ingredient so I can teach you how to make geymar, it is cornstarch.
 But cornstarch is super unhealthy so I did not want to mention it to scare you – because the other ingredients are superfood healthy.
 This kahi recipe is so for you, right Gigi?

 before I can proceed with the recipe, I must answer the two questions you are asking yourself right now:

 - is it phyllo or filo?
 The direct transliteration from the Greek alphabet to the Latin alphabet is phyllo.
 Filo is acoustic spelling.

 - what the heck is geymar?
 It’s pretty close to clotted cream.
 Traditionally buffalo milk is brought to a boil slowly, left to simmer for 2 hours, then left to settle and ferment for a few hours.
 It can also be called gaimar, gaymar, or qaimar.
 I will show you a shortcut way to make it.

-This Iraqi food recipe is so easy to make.
+This Iraqi food recipe is so easy to make and it is a great introduction to Arabic breakfasts.
 All you have to do is stack filo sheets that are basted with butter.
 The result is close to that of puff pastry but crunchier.